mendhak/gpslogger/README.md

 ## Contribute

-You can help with [translations](http://crowdin.net/project/gpslogger-for-android) on Crowdin.
+You can help with [translations](https://hosted.weblate.org/engage/gpslogger/) on Weblate.
+(Currently this is on Crowdin but this should be moving to Weblate soon)

 You can also submit [pull requests](https://help.github.com/articles/using-pull-requests) for bug fixes and new features.